 by the search engine or given much coverage in the standard Reason docs.

-If you look in the API tab, you'll find Map - Association tables over ordered types
+If you look in the API tab, you'll find Map - Association tables over ordered types is one of API entries,

 but the API docs can be a little sparse.
 In cases like this I find it helpful